TalDerei/ZKDrop/README.md

 - Start up a local ganache client or run "**npx hardhat node**" in a seperate terminal to spin up a local hardhat blockchain network.
 Then start up the developement server with "npm run dev" on the `frontend` in a seperate terminal window, and navigate to "http://localhost:3000/airdrop/test".
 The UI page contains 3 buttons:
   *  "Calculate Commitment", computes a commitment by hashing two private values (a secret and a nullifier), and checks the commitment against a merkle tree of commitments by generating a merkle path proof.
   *  "Calculate Proof", generates the proof calldata by using the public verification key (circuit_final.zkey), compiled zero knowledge circuit (circuit.wasm), private key/secret pair used to construct the commitment, and nullifierHash to avoid double spending.
   *  "Collect Drop", passes the proof and nullifierHash to the verification smart contract.

 ## Credits and Related Work<br />

 Credit to A16Z (https://github.com/a16z/zkp-merkle-airdrop-lib).
-This application modifies the A16Z core repo by incorperating factory and proxy patterns to the smart contracts and adding a lottery system, implementing ERC-721 (in addition to ERC-20) private airdrops, and interactive NextJS UI.
+This application modifies the A16Z core repo by incorperating the cloned factory and proxy patterns to the smart contracts and adding a lottery system, implementing ERC-721 (in addition to ERC-20) private airdrops, and interactive NextJS UI.